shastrihm/dropfind/README.md

 # Object detection for crystallization drops
 Real time inference for a drop center detecting deep learning model trained with the Tensorflow2 object detection API.
+Made for LabVIEW integration on Windows.

 ## Requirements
 - Windows OS
 - Python 3.6 (may work with newer Python versions, but this has not been tested)
 - Internet connection
+- Git Bash (for git commands.
+Not necessary but makes things a lot easier.)

 ## How to install
 1) Download and install Python 3.6.
 There are many ways to do this.
 The most straightforward way may be to download the installer by clicking [here](https://www.python.org/ftp/python/3.6.2/python-3.6.2-amd64.exe).
 Open it and follow the on screen instructions until it says the installation is successfull.